 Feedback from stakeholders (summer and fall 2017)

-Key stakeholders were consulted on June 29, 2017 and again on October 5, 2017 through focus groups.
+Consulting with key stakeholders took place on June 29, 2017 and again on October 5, 2017 through focus groups.
 The general public was informed and engaged through an open house on October 5, 2017.
 A paper and online survey was conducted to gain feedback.

 The City began to draft guidelines and framework for an updated bylaw based on stakeholder feedback.